 Gibson v.
 Collier, 920 F.3d 212 (5th Cir.
 2019)

 Scott Lynn Gibson, a biological male also known as Vanessa Lynn Gibson, is a Texas prison inmate serving time for aggravated robbery.
-Gibson asked the prison to provide sexual reassignment surgery, at the state’s expense, in his continued quest to live as a female.
-When prison officials denied his request, Gibson sued.
+Gibson asked the prison to provide sexual reassignment surgery, at the state’s expense, in her continued quest to live as a female.
+When prison officials denied her request, Gibson sued.

 Gibson asserted the sexual reassignment surgery is essential medical care and denying the surgery violates the Eighth Amendment.
-He claimed to have attempted suicide on three occasions as well as self-castration.
-Gibson told the court if he does not receive sex reassignment surgery, he will castrate himself or commit suicide in prison.
+She claimed to have attempted suicide on three occasions as well as self-castration.
+Gibson told the court if she does not receive sex reassignment surgery, she will castrate herself or commit suicide in prison.

 However, the court observed, “the medical community is deeply divided about the necessity and efficacy of sex reassignment surgery.”

 Gibson cited World Professional Association for Transgender Health Standards of Care to support her claim that failure to evaluate for sex reassignment surgery is unconstitutional “deliberate indifference” to serious medical needs.
 However, the court observed, “the medical community is deeply divided about the necessity and efficacy of sex reassignment surgery.”
 Medical experts “profoundly disagree about whether sex reassignment surgery is medically necessary to treat gender dysphoria.”